Viajante is Nuno Mendes’s East London rendition of the elBulli experience

 After these two light courses, it was time for something heavier: Cod Tripe with Onion and Potatoes and Ibherica Pluma with Bay Leaf Yoghurt and Sweet Cornbread.

-Last of the main courses was Dehesa Lamb with Goat’s Curd and Black Quinoa, followed by the pre-dessert cleanser in the shape of Pickled and Raw Cucumber with Reduced Milk Sorbet.
+The last of the main courses was Dehesa Lamb with Goat’s Curd and Black Quinoa, followed by a pre-dessert cleanser in the shape of Pickled and Raw Cucumber with Reduced Milk Sorbet.

-The lamb, which is generally not my first choice, was just six-week old, thus very smooth and graceful.
+The lamb, which is generally not my first choice, was just six weeks old, thus very smooth and graceful.
 While the palate cleanser did its job, it was far too large considering we were already at course number 13.

 Dessert time.
 Disclaimer: if a chef is good, it does not follow that he knows how to prepare desserts.
 Cooking techniques for savoury food are not the same applied to sweet courses and it often happens that the result is disappointing.
 As a consequence of that, I always lower my expectations.

 We tried Frozen Pear with Cider and Pecans and Jerusalem Artichokes, Chocolate Soil and Blood Orange.